AI Writing Assistant vs Human Writer: 2024 Output Quality, Cost & Efficiency Showdown

 Human writers typically charge by the hour, word, or project.
 Hourly rates can range from $25 to $100 or more, depending on experience, expertise, and location.
 Per-word rates can range from $0.10 to $1.00 or more.
 Project-based pricing varies widely depending on the scope and complexity of the project.

-Hiring a human writer can be more expensive than using an AI writing tool, but it can also deliver higher quality content that requires less editing and fact-checking.
+Hiring a human writer can be more expensive than using an AI writing assistant, but it can also deliver higher quality content that requires less editing and fact-checking.
 It is also important to factor in the time saved by not having to invest the same amount of time into prompt engineering and training.

 Cost Considerations for Human Writers